SELECT

 A CROSS JOIN produces a table with every combination of row values in the specified columns.

-This example uses two tables with player information, beginner_player and intermediate_player, each with a single level column.
-The tables contain the following data.
+The following example uses two tables with player information, beginner_player and intermediate_player, each with a single level column.
+The tables contain the following data:

 beginner_player.level intermediate_player.level